vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 Configure the `UpstreamAuthority` section in the server `ConfigMap`.

-This is pivotal for maintaining the integrity of the SPIRE Server’s root signing key, which is central to establishing trust and generating identities.
+This is pivotal for maintaining the integrity of the SPIRE Server's root signing key, which is central to establishing trust and generating identities.

 ### SPIRE Needs hostPath Access for SPIRE Agent DaemonSets